RallardM/MayhemEngine/README.md

 # MehenEngine
--This is a game engine based on Hazel Engine.
+This is a game engine based on Game Engine tutorial by The Cherno.
--I am working on in my spare time.
--It is written in C++ and uses OpenGL for rendering.
+It is written in C++ and uses OpenGL for rendering.
--
--## Features
+## Features
--